catbeef/color-input/readme.md

 elements in the shadow DOM while others have original semantics.

 Naturally the element itself can be styled (width, height, etc) like any other.
-The default height and width values are 230px and 275px.
+The default height and width values are 245px and 275px.
 This is inclusive of the interior padding which derives from the slider radius, because the slider requires room around the edges of the panel.
 When this padding is factored in, the aggregate effect with all defaults is a 200×200 xy plane and a 25×200 z-axis.

+### `--color-input-field-position`

+This can be `top`, `bottom` (default) or `none`.
+It determines the position of the text-based input.
+If `none`, the text input is not visible, but it will remain available for screenreaders.

 ### `--color-input-gutter-width`